Skip to main content

 #

-One of the main projects I like to work on with my homelab and now into some production usage is monitoring.
-Once I started self-hosting some applications and websites, I knew I wanted to make sure they were always available and working, thus began my journey into the world of monitoring systems.
+One of my favorite ongoing projects, first in my homelab and now in production, is monitoring.
+Once I started self-hosting applications and websites, I knew I needed to make sure they were always available.
+That began my journey into the world of monitoring systems.

-It seems like a boring topic, checking if something is working or not, but to me it’s kind of a game of how much data can I pull and monitor?
-I’ve been monitoring everything from website uptime, to network utilization, to battery and power status, and even to copier toner monitoring.
-Why?
-Because the data is out there and available.
+It might sound boring—just checking if something is working—but to me it’s a game: how much data can I pull and visualize?
+I monitor everything from website uptime and network utilization to battery and power status, and even copier toner.
+The appeal is simple: the data is out there, and I can use it.

 #

-This monitoring system can be utilized to check if a location’s internet connection is up or to ensure that a website is accessible.
-Below is an example of a monitor that pings my church’s WAN IP every minute to alert me when it goes down.
-It also provides a graph of the response time, and a history of the status.
+I use it to confirm a site’s availability or to check a location’s internet connection.
+Below is an example monitor that pings my church’s WAN IP every minute.
+It provides a graph of response times and a history of status changes.

 Migration to Zabbix